Dhanusha17/Exno.9-Prompt-Engg/README.md

 ## REG NO: 212223040034

 ## **Aim:**
-To explore various prompting techniques used for **AI-based video generation** and understand how prompt refinement impacts the visual quality and realism of generated videos.
+To explore various prompting techniques used for **AI-based Image generation** and understand how prompt refinement impacts the visual quality and realism of generated videos.
 The selected theme for this experiment is **“The Water Cycle”**, showcasing how different levels of prompt detail influence the output.

 ## **Algorithm:**